SergeiShtepa/linux/Documentation/block/blksnap.rst

 At first glance, there is no novelty in the idea of creating snapshots for block devices.
 The Linux kernel already has mechanisms for creating snapshots.
 Device Mapper includes dm-snap, which allows to create snapshots of block devices.
-BTRFS supports snapshots at the file system level.
+BTRFS supports snapshots at the filesystem level.
 However, both of these options have flaws that do not allow to use them as a universal tool for creating backups.

 The main properties that a backup tool should have are:

-- Simplicity and versatility of use
+- Simplicity and universality of use
 - Reliability
 - Minimal consumption of system resources during backup
 - Minimal time required for recovery or replication of the entire system